Ilston part one

 St. Illtyds church |

-supposed the same age as the original church.
+supposed to be the same age as the original church.

-Yew trees were important during the pre-Christian times, as
+Yew trees were important during pre-Christian times, as

 they were planted at Bronze Age burial sites.